-Day 19, Wed, 20 Mar.
+Day 19, Wed, 18 Mar.
 To the Aberdare Mountains.
 Today we head south as we return to the central highlands, topped by the mountain blocks of Mt.
 Kenya and the Aberdares.
 Our destination is The Ark, a unique-style wooden lodge set on the Aberdare slopes and over-looking a mineral lick and waterhole which are floodlit at night.
 From the viewing platforms we could see Scaly Spurfowl, Long-crested Eagle, Silvery-cheeked and Crowned hornbills, Red-fronted Parrot, White-bellied Tit, Black-collared and Chestnut-throated apalises, Hunter's Cisticola, Slender-billed Greenbul, African Hill Babbler, Kikuyu White-eye, Eastern Double-collared Sunbird, Gray-headed Nigrita, Cape Wagtail, Thick-billed Seedeater, and Yellow-crowned Canary.
-While at the mineral lick, elephant, buffalo, Bushbuck and Defassa Waterbuck are all common, and watch too for the secretive Suni, or White-tailed Mongoose and Large-spotted Genet.
+While at the mineral lick, elephant, buffalo, Bushbuck and Waterbuck are all common, and watch too for the secretive Suni, or White-tailed Mongoose and Rusty-spotted Genet.
 However, the star mammal here is the massive Giant Forest Hog and we have extremely good chances of seeing at least one!
 Night at The Ark.

-Day 20, Thu, 21 Mar.
+Day 20, Thu, 19 Mar.
 To Nairobi; evening flight home.
-We'll spend the early part of the morning birding in the Aberdare area, and then taking our final picnic lunch, return to Nairobi and arrive by mid-afternoon where day rooms will be available at the Tamarind Tree Hotel.
+We'll spend the early part of the morning birding in the Aberdare area, and then return to Nairobi in time for a late lunch, and] use of day rooms which will be available at the Tamarind Tree Hotel.
 In the early evening we shall have dinner before transferring to Jomo Kenyatta International Airport for our international departure.
 For those requiring an overnight stay, please arrange this with the tour manager.

-Day 21, Fri, 22 Mar.
+Day 21, Fri, 20 Mar.
 Arrival home.